 Certificates of deposit (CDs)

-We know you can buy certificates of deposit (CDs) at your local bank, but Edward Jones may be an even better option.
+We know you can buy certificates of deposit (CDs) at your local bank, but Edward Jones offers another option to consider.

 A pen writing in the dollar amount on a check.

 The CDs we offer provide very competitive interest rates, are FDIC-insured and have a wide selection of maturity dates and interest payment options.
-But unlike a bank, at Edward Jones you also get advice and guidance from your personal financial advisor on how CDs fit into your portfolio and your overall financial strategy.
+In addition, at Edward Jones you also get advice and guidance from your personal financial advisor on how CDs fit into your portfolio and your overall financial strategy.

 What is a certificate of deposit?